 Implementing ABA discrete trial at home can be a fun and rewarding experience!
 Here’s how you can get started:

-To really make the ABA discrete trial effective, it’s super important to involve caregivers in the process.
+To really make the ABA discrete trial effective, it’s super important to in the process.
 Research shows that when caregivers are actively engaged, about 90% of kids make significant progress!
 By regularly updating treatment plans based on progress reports, caregivers can tailor interventions to meet their child’s evolving needs.
 This not only enhances education but also boosts verbal and social skills.

 Let’s explore this together!
 Remember, you’re not alone in this journey—support is just a step away!